 Best Sauces for Falafel

 One of the best things about homemade falafel is how well it pairs with creamy Mediterranean sauces and fresh flavorful dips.
-The crispy exterior and herb-filled center of falafel balance beautifully with sauces that add richness, freshness, or a little heat.
+The crispy exterior and herb-filled center balance beautifully with sauces that add richness, freshness, or a little heat.

 Tahini sauce is the classic traditional pairing and remains one of the most popular ways to serve falafel.
 Made from sesame paste, lemon juice, garlic, and water, tahini creates a smooth nutty sauce that complements the earthy chickpeas and fresh herbs perfectly.